brainsnorkel/agent99-playground/README.md

 ```

 **Benefits**:
-- ✅ Parallel operations encapsulated in atom
+- Parallel operations encapsulated in atom
-- ✅ Still tracked in fuel system
+- Still tracked in fuel system
-- ✅ Can be reused in other pipelines
+- Can be reused in other pipelines

 ### Pattern 4: Variable Management

-**✅ Idiomatic**: Use variable store for intermediate values
+**Idiomatic**: Use variable store for intermediate values

 ```typescript
 const logic = b